Anthony Roberts

 Anthony John Roberts (born 19 April 1970) is an Australian politician.
 Roberts is a member of the New South Wales Legislative Assembly representing Lane Cove for the Liberal Party since 2003.
 He is the longest-serving Member of the Legislative Assembly and so holds the honorary title of "Father of the House."

 He was a senior minister in the O'Farrell, Baird, Berejiklian and Perrottet governments, serving in various portfolios including Planning, Resources and Energy.
 Following the Coalition's loss at the 2023 election, Roberts contested the Liberal leadership.
 He lost to Mark Speakman and returned to the backbench.

 Before entering politics, Roberts was a director of the public relations firm Flagship Communications.

 Early life

+Anthony Roberts attended St Ignatius Riverview where he was involved in student leadership activities on campus.
+Anthony Roberts was involved in student politics at University of Technology Sydney, where he was a representative on the student association and was president of the Student union.
+During his terms as Student Union president, he was responsible for expanding the sports faculties to UTS Rowing, UTS Olympic Soccer, and UTS Basketball at Sydney Boys High.
+He was also a part time staff member of the Faculty of Business.
 Roberts was elected to Lane Cove Council and was a councillor between 1995 and 2003, including a term as deputy mayor and two terms as mayor, between 1999 and 2000 and between 2001 and 2002.
+Mr Roberts was also a captain of MHP-027 the NSW Fire and Rescue community fire unit located in Riverview, and was an Australian Army Reservist who was deployed to Bougainvillea for a short period of time.